 The month of Kislev is known to have the energy of Light and miracles.
 It is the ninth month in the Hebrew calendar and it corresponds to the Sefira of Yessod, which is the ‘funnel’ of Light to the world.
-Knowing that explains...Read More
+Knowing...Read More

 Search the Daily Zohar